Learn more about how crawling develops and find our best infant development activities that support this skill!

 Crawling is the foundation of SO many important pieces of development including: bilateral coordination (using both sides of the body together to perform a task), core strength, reciprocal arm and leg movements, hand strength, motor planning, balance, hand eye coordination, and more!
 And it is the skill that will quickly get your child’s body ready for bigger better things like standing and walking, climbing and running!

-There are some fun and easy ideas for how to help a baby crawl.
+There are some fun and easy ideas for how to help a baby crawl and you can learn about different types of crawling patterns too!

 Crawling Activities for Babies